stevejagodzinski/ByteCodeManipulation/README.md

 ## How to deploy
 Attach the agent jar to your webapp when launching the webapp.
-Use the -javaagent JVM flag, passing the path to the agent jar.
+Use the -javaagent JVM flag, passing the full path to the agent jar.

 ##### For Example: